Mauren777/IWA/README.md

 Student ID: 2017241

 ## About
-"LosViajesdeMaura" A travel blog built with Node.js, uses the Express framework and Twig template engine.
+"Los Viajes de Maura" A travel blog built with Node.js, uses the Express framework and Twig template engine.

 Data is loaded from xml files and parsed with xml2js package.